 The appointment proposals are determined in two lists separated by gender.
-Each voter has two votes: one for the list of female candidates and one for the list of male candidates (§7 election regulations).
+Each voter has four votes: two for the list of female candidates and two for the list of male candidates (§7 election regulations).
 You can give each candidate only one vote.

 I have already participated in the last election of the RatSWD.
 Do I have to register for the electoral roll again?